 |Warranty||2 years||5 years||5 years||5 years||5 years|

-- Our User Rating – This is our own opinion based on product research of our own and other people’s usage and feedback.
-Clicking through to one of the featured products directs you to Amazon UK’s product page, where you’ll find genuine customer reviews.
+- Our Rating – This is our own opinion based on product research of our own and other people’s usage and feedback.
+Clicking through to one of the featured products directs you to an affiliated retailer’s product page, where you’ll find genuine customer reviews.
 We highly recommend that you read what they say about the model you’re interested in.

 - Wheels – When it comes to comfort and convenience, buying a hard shell suitcase with 4 wheels instead of 2 provides those qualities as you’re able to freely roll the suitcase in any direction instead of just backwards and forwards.